openstax/concourse-resources/git-branches/README.md

 resource directory will have subdirectories for each branch name with the git files inside, helper files are created in there just like the default git resource.

-be careful with branch names with `/` in them, this will create nested directories.
+`/` in branch names will be replaced with `-` in the directory names.

 ### `out`